SENco- Mrs E Baksh

 AEN can include children identified with a Special Educational Need (SEN), English as an Additional Language (EAL), Medical needs or where children have been allocated Pupil Premium funding.

 Please read our SEN and Disability Policy /SEN Information Report for detailed information about our support for Special Educational Needs /Disability.

 A local offer gives children and young people with special educational needs or disabilities and their families information about what support services will be available in their area.
 To see the KCC local offer, please follow this link.

 The school has a policy for Special Educational Needs (SEN) and follows the Code of Practice.

 SEN needs are divided into four broad areas;

 Early identification of a child’s Additional Educational Needs (AEN) is made by close consultation with parents and pre-school settings from school entry.
 Individual pupils are monitored through Senco observations, teacher assessment, pupil progress meetings and provision mapping.
 When appropriate, referrals are made to specialist teaching and learning services and medical services.
 Any referral to an outside agency is undertaken with parental consent.
 Further details can be found in our SEND Local Offer and SEN policy.

 We are committed to ensuring that disabled pupils can participate in the school curriculum, school trips and take an active role in all extra-curricular activities.
-The school environment includes step free access to the school building.
-There is a designated disabled toilet and grab rails around the school so that pupils can develop independence in self-care skills.
+The school environment includes step free access to the school building and disabled car parking There is a designated disabled toilet and grab rails around the school so that pupils can develop independence in self-care skills.
 Access to the KS2 playground is also step free.